Ambrose Turvile

-Sir Ambrose Turvile, (1581-1628), Courtier and cupbearer to Anne of Denmark.
+Sir Ambrose Turvile (1581–1628) was a courtier and cupbearer to Anne of Denmark.

 Some older genealogy references refer to him as Sir Thomas Turville.

 He was the son of Geoffrey Turville, of Towerbank, All Hallows, Barking, London, and Mary Blakney or Blakeney (d.
 1642) of Sparham, Norfolk.
 His mother was married three times.

 The Turvile family estates were at Thurlaston, Leicestershire, however Ambrose's father was a younger son working at the Tower of London.

 His sister Ann Turvile married Sir John Leeke of Edmonton.
 His step-sister by his mother's second marriage to William St Barbe, Ursula St Barbe (1587-1670) married Sir Francis Verney (d.
 1615), a son of his mother's third husband Sir Edmund Verney (d.
 1599) and his second wife Audrey Gardner (d.
 1588) widow of Sir Peter Carew.
 After Francis's death, in 1619 Ursula married William son of Sir William Clark of Hitcham, and thirdly John Chicely.

 Ambrose was knighted by James VI and I on 11 May 1603 and became Member of Parliament for Minehead in 1604.
 He died in 1628.